getify/You-Dont-Know-JS/scope-closures/ch2.md

 ## Continue The Conversation

-By this point, hopefully you feel more solid on what scope is and how the JS engine determines it while compiling your code.
+By this point, hopefully you feel more solid with what scope is and how the JS engine determines it while compiling your code.

 Before *continuing*, go find some code in one of your projects and run through the conversations.
 If you find yourself confused or tripped up, spend time reviewing this material.